Interior Alaska–Yukon lowland taiga: Threats and preservation

 These taiga forests are almost completely intact apart from clearance around the city of Fairbanks, Alaska and some logging in the Tanana Valley State Forest and oil exploration is ongoing in Eagle Plains, Yukon, while the Dempster Highway crosses the region and brings potential poaching of wildlife.
 The forest is regularly renewed by naturally occurring forest fires.
 Large areas of the ecoregion are contained within protected areas including Yukon Flats National Wildlife Refuge, Kanuti National Wildlife Refuge, Koyukuk National Wildlife Refuge (in the floodplain of the Koyukuk River), Innoko National Wildlife Refuge, Nowitna National Wildlife Refuge (on the Nowitna River another tributary of the Yukon) and the Arctic National Wildlife Refuge, all in Alaska and established by the Alaska National Interest Lands Conservation Act, and Vuntut National Park in northwestern Yukon Territory, Canada.
-The Bonnet Plume River and Wind Rivers that flow north into the Peel River are popular destinations for rafting and kayaking.
+The Bonnet Plume River and Wind Rivers that flow north into the Peel River are popular destinations for rafting and kayaking and canoeing.